esa/cascade/doc/install.rst

     It is useful to check the scripts we use to build and test cascade since they use conda.
 You can find the ones for Linux and OSX in
     `the tools folder <https://github.com/esa/cascade/tree/main/tools>`__ of our github repository.

-The conda packages for cascade are maintained by the core development team, and they are regularly updated when new cascade versions are released.
+The conda package for cascade is maintained by the core development team, and it is regularly updated when new cascade versions are released.
 Note that the conda package includes both the C++ library and the Python bindings.

 Please refer to the `conda documentation <https://docs.conda.io/en/latest/>`__